Tropix126/BetterDiscordStuff/Reborn Snippets/readme.md

-## Derealised Snippets by Tropix
+## Derealised Snippets by Tropical
-If you find any bugs with these, please DM me @Tropix#0001 or in the <a href="https://bit.ly/derealised">Derealised Server</a>.
+If you find any bugs with these, please DM me @Tropical#0001 or in the <a href="https://bit.ly/derealised">Derealised Server</a>.
 * ***Feel free to use/modify these to your hearts consent.***
 * ***I update these frequently, so you can expect a patch for any broken snippet.***